-Writing visits strangely in grief, and after burying a beloved sister two days ago, grief’s my companion.
-And though most of this season doesn’t involve sports—some does.
+Writing visits strangely in grief, and after burying a beloved sister two days ago, grief’s my companion…No, most of this mourning’s season doesn’t involve sports—but some does.

-Friday morning, I watched her last breath.
-Never known nor heard of a lovelier soul—so rich, giving, emptied, and full.
+Watched her last breath Friday morning.
+Never known nor heard of a lovelier soul—so rich, giving, emptied, yet full.
 Words can’t describe the heaviness of that day, and sports obviously can’t heal the pain.
-But a day later, I watched my little girl smile playing volleyball, and a slow grin came to this gloomy face as happy children celebrated life—through a game.
+But a day later, I watched my little girl’s joy playing volleyball, and slow grin came to gloomy face as happy children celebrated life—through a game.

 You read that right—sports injury.
 Think our five-foot veteran likes to lose?
 Think again…Supposedly, Dot Dot was just babysitting.
 Somehow even that got competitive, and the little ole lady couldn’t stand to let the boy of 10 win the big ping-pong game—so she lunges too far, too fast.